Venerated words.

 see: 1.
 Tao Te Ching, Lao Tzu, 300 BCE, translated by Stephen Aldiss and Stanley Lombardo, 1993, Hackett Publishing Company, Inc. 2.
 'A Non-Aristotlean System and its Necessity for Rigour in Mathematics and Physics' Alfred Korzybski, 1931.

-Fundamentalism here carries a belief-neutral definition: the rigid adherence to a point of view characterized by fundamental principles, and an aggressive intolerance of other views.
+FUNDAMENTALISM here carries a belief-neutral definition; the combination of a rigid adherence to a point of view characterized by fundamental principles and an aggressive intolerance of other views.

 words and maps